SUMAN-KANNAN/Wireless_audio_iot/DEPLOYMENT.md

 ---

-### Step 5: Run the App with Gunicorn
+### Step 5: Run the App as a Systemd Service (Production Method)

-The Flask development server (`python app.py`) is not for production.
-We will use Gunicorn, a robust WSGI server.
+The Flask development server is not for production.
+Using `nohup` is better, but the professional way to run a long-term application on Linux is with `systemd`.
+This ensures your app starts on boot and restarts automatically if it crashes.

-1.  **Run the Gunicorn Command:**
+1.  **Create the Service File:**
-    The `geventwebsocket` worker is crucial for handling the WebSocket connections.
-To keep the server running after you close your SSH session, run it with `nohup`:
+    First, you need to create a service file for `systemd`.
+A template for this file is included in the repository at `deployment/wireless-audio.service`.
+You will create and edit this file on your server.
     ```bash
-    nohup gunicorn --worker-class geventwebsocket.gunicorn.workers.GeventWebSocketWorker -w 1 --bind 0.0.0.0:5000 app:app &
+    sudo nano /etc/systemd/system/wireless-audio.service
     ```
+    Paste the following content into the editor. **Important:** If you used different secret keys in the previous step, update the `Environment` lines here to match.

+    ```ini
+    [Unit]
+    Description=Gunicorn instance to serve the Wireless Audio System
+    After=network.target redis-server.service

+    [Service]
+    User=ubuntu
+    WorkingDirectory=/home/ubuntu/Wireless_audio_iot
+    Environment="SECRET_KEY=a-very-strong-and-random-secret-key"
+    Environment="DEVICE_API_KEY=a-different-super-secret-key"
+    ExecStart=/home/ubuntu/Wireless_audio_iot/venv/bin/gunicorn --worker-class geventwebsocket.gunicorn.workers.GeventWebSocketWorker -w 1 --bind 0.0.0.0:5000 app:app
+    Restart=always

+    [Install]
+    WantedBy=multi-user.target
+    ```
+    - Press `Ctrl+X`, then `Y`, then `Enter` to save and exit `nano`.

+2.  **Start and Enable the Service:**
+    Now, tell `systemd` to start your service and enable it to launch automatically on boot.
+    ```bash
+    sudo systemctl daemon-reload
+    sudo systemctl start wireless-audio
+    sudo systemctl enable wireless-audio
+    ```

+3.  **Check the Status:**
+    You can verify that the service is running correctly:
+    ```bash
+    sudo systemctl status wireless-audio
+    ```
-    - The `&` at the end runs the process in the background.
-You can now safely close your SSH terminal.
+    - Press `q` to exit the status view.
+You can now safely close your SSH connection, and the server will keep running.

 ---